NecroReindeer/comp130-mobile-game-app/README.md

 ##Hotrod the Beetle
 Hotrod the Beetle will be a game with mechanics like Pac-Man - the player must collect pellet objects in a maze, and the level is complete when all have been collected.
 The player character is a beetle named Hotrod, and the enemies are rival beetles.
 The mazes will be procedurally generated.
 After the player completes a maze, a new one will be generated and the difficulty will be increased through an increase in movement speed and less enemy scatter time.
+The points you can earn will also increase, however.

 The enemies will decide where they are going to move in a way similar to the original Pac-Man ghosts, as described [here](http://gameinternals.com/post/2072558330/understanding-pac-man-ghost-behavior).
 The player can collect the equivilent of Pac-Man power pellets in order to defeat the enemy beetles, and send them back to their starting area.

+The game is survival-based, levels will continue to be generated until you run out of lives.
+Your score and level can be uploaded after getting a game over, and compared with the scores of others who reached the same level.

 ## Sprints
 In the screenshots below, the complete requirements for the corresponding sprint are in the 'Review' column.
 The tasks for the next sprint are in the 'To do' column.